 This is good for building bigger triceps, but it also works your deltoids, pectorals, rhomboids, and lats as well, so it’s a strong compound movement.
 It’s easy to increase the resistance on this one by placing a few weights on your lap while you complete your reps.
 I imagine Hardy could do this with multiple 45 lbs plates stacked on his thighs.

 Sit on the ground with legs straight and a bench behind you.
 Use the bench to lift yourself off the ground until arms are straight and then lower yourself back to until your shoulders are in line with your elbows.

-Bridges are great for working your glutes, hamstrings, and abdominals, but with even more advanced variations, you can really work your upper body to.
+Bridges are great for working your glutes, hamstrings, and abdominals, but with even more advanced variations, you can really work your upper body muscle groups, too.